sparkflows/sparkflows-docs/docs/azure/admin-guide/synapse/index.rst

 Azure Synapse Guide
 ====

-Sparkflows enable you to create Azure Synapse as a Compute Connection and submit the Job onto it.
+Sparkflows enables you to create Azure Synapse as a Compute Connection and submit the Job onto it.

 .. panels::
     :container: container-lg pb-3